Math Skills: Helping Your Kids Improve Their Math Skills Every Day Integrated Learning Strategies is…

 Best Parent Pointers to Support 5th-Grade Common Core Math Homework

-I hear the woes from parents and kids frequently about their struggles with Common Core Math.
+So many kids struggle with Common Core Math.
 This change is not easy, the math standards are very different from when we were in elementary.
 Each grade brings its own challenges as the student is expected to expand their working knowledge of multiple math concepts that can seem very foreign to them and their parents.
 Fifth grade is no exception and usually presents some new concepts that sometimes baffle parents and leave the child extremely frustrated and stressed.

 I can’t emphasize enough how important it is for both teachers and parents to know and understand what level the student is on in previous grades and where they are headed.
 We need and we must see the whole picture.
 My point is, what is being taught in the lower grades (first grade through fourth grade) enables the student to do quick mental math in their head, which frees their mind for harder, more difficult mathematic concepts as they enter fifth grade.
 It is necessary for your child to already have a basic understanding of addition, subtraction and multiplication facts because Common Core Math topics build on each other.
 If the child is already behind in math concepts in previous grades, there is a chance they will be behind in fifth grade too.